werpu/mona-dish/docs/DomQuery.md

   insertBefore(...toInsert: Array<DomQuery>): DomQuery;

   /**
-   * in case the domquery is pointing to nothing the else value is taken into consideration
+   * in case the DomQuery is pointing to nothing the else value is taken into consideration
    * als alternative
    *
    * @param elseValue the else value